Korean as my 6th language?

 Hello everyone!

-Still in lockdown?
-We still are here in Norway 😦 … There are a lot of things we can do while we are at home… but the one thing I definitely adore is to read a nice book… do you agree?
+There are a lot of things we could do at home, but one thing I adore is to pick up a nice book to read.
+What about you?

-Why did I read this book?
-I also would like to share with you that I am part of a group of Spanish women who believe and fight for our rights where we can speak freely about all sorts of things that revolve around our sexuality or other intimate phases of our life.
-Well, sometimes the leaders of the groups “Sex community” & “Mis 4 lunas” (My 4 moons), suggest that we do some “homework” such as reading this book.
+First, I would like to share with you the news that I am part of two groups of Spanish women who talk about female sexuality and the period.
+During our meetings, we can speak freely about all sorts of things that revolve around the intimate phases of our life.
+The groups’ names are “Sex community” & “Mis 4 lunas” (My 4 moons), and sometimes our leaders suggest us reading a book as homework.

 Source